ANTIQUE VALUATION SERVICE

-A: With a small valuable item, you may email me with detailed photos or bring the item in for me to evaluate on the spot.
+A: For a proper valuation, for insurances purposes, family division or insurance claim, you may email me with detailed images or bring the item in for me to evaluate on the spot.
 With household contents or large items, I will give you a price quotation on distance involved for an on-site visit and hours involved before finalising a scheduled appointment, if required.

 Q: How do you give a valuation?